catalinpit/hashnode/ckdrj0anc00lkfzs14d509502.md

 # Conclusion

 This is the end.
 I hope this article gives you an idea of how to build an audience online.
-Of course, if you want more in-depth information, have a look at **[audiencebuilding](http://audiencebuilding.online/)** or use the button below.

 The main takeaway points from this article are:

 1. Build a presence on social media platforms such as Twitter
 2. Start a blog or a YouTube channel, whatever is better for you